leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 ### Query inheritance

-Persisted queries (and also custom endpoints) can declare a parent persisted query, from which it can inherit its properties: its schema configuration and its GraphQL query.
+Persisted queries (and also custom endpoints) can declare a parent persisted query, from which it can inherit its properties: Its schema configuration and its GraphQL query.

 Inheritance is useful for creating a hierarchy of API endpoints, such as:

-- `/graphql/posts/mobile-app/`
+- `/graphql-query/posts/mobile-app/`
-- `/graphql/posts/website/`
+- `/graphql-query/posts/website/`

 In this hierarchy, we are able to define the query only on the parent `posts` persisted query, and then each child persisted query, `mobile-app` and `website`, will obtain the query from the parent, and define only its schema configuration (as to set the custom access control rules, HTTP caching and deprecated fields) for each application.

 Likewise, we can declare the configuration at the parent level, and then all children implement only the GraphQL query.

-- `/graphql/mobile-app/posts/`
+- `/graphql-query/mobile-app/posts/`
-- `/graphql/mobile-app/users/`
+- `/graphql-query/mobile-app/users/`
-- `/graphql/website/posts/`
+- `/graphql-query/website/posts/`
-- `/graphql/website/users/`
+- `/graphql-query/website/users/`

 Children queries can override variables defined in the parent query.
 For instance, we can generate this structure:

-- `/graphql/posts/english/`
+- `/graphql-query/posts/english/`
-- `/graphql/posts/french/`
+- `/graphql-query/posts/french/`

 The GraphQL query in `posts` can have variable `$lang`, which is then set in each of the children queries with the value for the language: `"en"` and `"fr"`.

 The number of levels is unlimited, so we can also create:

-- `/graphql/mobile-app/posts/english/`
+- `/graphql-query/mobile-app/posts/english/`
-- `/graphql/mobile-app/posts/french/`
+- `/graphql-query/mobile-app/posts/french/`

 ![API inheritance](/images/api-inheritance.gif "API inheritance")